Docker

 --name rauthy \

-This will start the container in interactive mode with an in-memory SQLite database.
-Just take a look at the log at the logs to see the URL and first password.
+This will start the container in interactive mode with the Hiqlite database.
+Just take a look at the log at the logs to see the Account Dashboard URL and new admin password, to get access.

-If you want to test a bit more in depth, you can change to an on-disk database easily:
+If you want to test a bit more in depth, you can keep the container between restarts:

 docker run -d \